Jollerprutt/proxmox-node/README.md

 | `Enable` |leave as default|

 ### 4.2 Configure Proxmox bridge networking
+If you using a single NIC hardware you can skip this step.

 The Qotom Mini PC Q500G6-S05 has 6x Gigabit NICs.

 | Proxmox NIC ID | enp1s0 | enp2s0 |enp3s0 | enp4s0 |enp5s0 | enp6s0 |